Aropha/aropha/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Ypmo0l414TZhx4JTFwuT1bduYs0iRqgw?usp=drive_link)
 <!-- badges: end -->

 At [Aropha](https://www.aropha.com/), we are dedicated to delivering digital twin solutions with exceptional precision and scalability.
 Our digital twins were specifically tailored to simulate biodegradation processes of macromolecular polymers.
-For a detailed example, please visit this [Google Colab](https://colab.research.google.com/drive/1Ypmo0l414TZhx4JTFwuT1bduYs0iRqgw?usp=drive_link) notebook.
+For a detailed example on this inference pipeline, please visit this [Google Colab](https://colab.research.google.com/drive/1Ypmo0l414TZhx4JTFwuT1bduYs0iRqgw?usp=drive_link) notebook.

 Our service is designed with privacy at its core, operating with zero visibility into your data.
 We ensure that your data is never stored on hard drives, databases, or any persistent storage.
 All computations are performed entirely in RAM, and results are securely delivered directly to you.